Cacti/documentation/Graph-Templates.md

 ![Axis Options](images/graph-templates-edit5.png)

-The *Legend* options allow you to specify how the *Legend* should be placed on the resulting **Graph** modern RRDTool has several options that were not available in Cacti prior to Cacti 1.0.
+The *Legend* options allow you to specify how the *Legend* should be placed on the resulting **Graph** modern RRDtool has several options that were not available in Cacti prior to Cacti 1.0.

 ![Legend Options](images/graph-templates-edit6.png)